A self-contained proof of the Alt-Caffarelli-Friedman monotonicity formula: Proof of Theorem

-\emph{Step 4 (the Friedland-Hayman inequality).} Consider \eqref{fhquotient}, by Proposition \ref{p.symmetrized} it is sufficient to prove it holds for all pairs $(\Gamma_+,\Gamma_-)$ of disjoint spherical caps on $\partial B_1$.
-From the strict monotonicity of Corollary \ref{c.cvx} we can take these sets to be complementary on $\partial B_1$, namely this is equivalent to prove that
+\emph{Step 4 (the Friedland-Hayman inequality).} We claim that the Friedland-Hayman inequality holds.
+Consider \eqref{fhquotient}, by Proposition \ref{p.symmetrized} it is sufficient to prove that it holds for all pairs $(\Gamma_+,\Gamma_-)$ of disjoint spherical caps in $\partial B_1$.
+From the strict monotonicity statement of Proposition \ref{propconvex}, (an isometry) and \eqref{def.alpha} we can take these sets to be complementary in $\partial B_1$, namely this is equivalent to prove that